-What is their goal?
+What is their investing goal?
 Probably just to make some quick, easy money, which neuroscience has shown makes us feel good.

 Unfortunately, behavioral economics tells us that acting on such impulses tends not to end well.
 To be true to the term, investing must start with a specific goal corresponding to a set time horizon.
 The goal itself could be anything: buying a new car in two years; purchasing your first home in five years; or retiring in 40 years.
 What’s most important is to have the goal be the focus of your approach.

-Once you’ve identified a goal, an investment plan can take shape.
+Once you’ve identified a goal, investment planning can take shape.
 How much savings can you devote to it?
 How much time do you have?
-How realistic is the goal given the first two questions and the amount of risk you feel comfortable taking?
+How realistic is the investing goal given the first two questions and the amount of risk you feel comfortable taking?
 If you choose to work with a Financial Advisor, he or she can help you find answers to these questions and take you a long way to devising a strategy to help achieve that goal.

 Let’s consider someone saving for retirement.
 After all, that is typically the focal point around which other financial goals orbit.
 A plan for that goal could include a desired amount of spending needed to fund your lifestyle in retirement, an intended amount of savings each year that would be needed to achieve that goal, and a suggested asset allocation.
 There are a lot of moving parts, with adjustments that need to be made along the way.
 However, many tools now exist, including the kind of digital software that Morgan Stanley has developed, that can help you connect the dots and track moving targets in changing markets.